julianofischer/julianofischer.github.io/_posts/2015-08-19-notes-on-traces-2-rollernet.md

 Hi all, how are you?

-Let's starts the series of posts about data traces reviewing the [Rollernet](http://www-rp.lip6.fr/rollernet/en/index.html).
+Lets start the series of posts about data traces by reviewing the [Rollernet](http://www-rp.lip6.fr/rollernet/en/index.html).

 Rollernet is a project whose the origin was in the [LIP6 lab](http://www.lip6.fr/) at the Université Pierre et Marie Curie.
 The project proposes to study the mobility of rollerblading tours participants.
 During the experiment 62 iMotes (an iMote is a device with storage and processing capabilities, equipped with a Bluetooth radio) were distributed to group of people in order to collect opportunistic sighting of other Bluetooth devices (including the other iMotes).